ErpNetDocs/tech/advanced/data-objects/default-tracking-levels.md

 ## Default tracking levels

-Some entities are configured by default to track their changes.
-The default tracking level is system configured and cannot be lowered.
-However, the users can specify higher tracking levels.
+Some entities track their changes by default.
+The tracking level is system-configured and cannot be lowered.

+However, you can specify a **higher** level.

-The following table contains the default system specified tracking levels:
+The following table contains default system-specified tracking levels:

 | Entity | Default tracking level | Activated in version |
 | -- | ------------------------------- | ---------------------------------------------|